benlau/nactor/README.md

 ```

+The nactor.actor() constructs an actor model according to the declaration passed through
+argument.
+The return is a proxy of the actor which provides interface same as the declaration
+but the method will not be executed immediately.
+Instead, it is scheduled to run by the
+main event loop.
+The call is async.

+The ask() is the standard method to invoke actor's method from proxy.
+Alternative method
+is "automated interface binding".

 Automated interface binding
 -------------------------------

-Instead of calling the ask() method , you may execute the method
+Instead of calling the ask() , you may execute the declared method
 by its name directly.

 ```javascript
 actor.hello("Node.js!");
 ```

-Remarks: It will not execute the hello() on actor immediately.
-It will
-be done on next trick.
+Remarks: You must call "init()" before execute any actor method.
+The interface will not be
+binded without "init()"

 Reply
 -----